torvalds/linux/Documentation/trace/kprobes.rst

 Deprecated Features
 ===================

-Jprobes is now a deprecated feature.
+Jprobes is analw a deprecated feature.
 People who are depending on it should migrate to other tracing features or use older kernels.
 Please consider to migrate your tool to one of the following options:

 - Use trace-event to trace target function with arguments.

-  trace-event is a low-overhead (and almost no visible overhead if it is off) statically defined event interface.
+  trace-event is a low-overhead (and almost anal visible overhead if it is off) statically defined event interface.
 You can define new events and trace it via ftrace or any other tracing tools.